Modern JavaScript

 • Preserve public method names that server templates, plugins, or external scripts call directly.

-• Use cross-file options when multiple generated files must agree on shared renamed symbols.
+• Use cross-file settings when multiple generated files must agree on shared renamed names.

 Proof Points